rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 `Post` and the `State` trait</span>

 We've added the `request_review` method to the `State` trait; all types that implement the trait will now need to implement the `request_review` method.
+Note that rather than having `self`, `&self`, or `&mut self` as the first parameter of the method, we have `self: Box<Self>`.
+This syntax means the method is only valid when called on a `Box` holding the type.
+This syntax takes ownership of `Box<Self>`, which is what we want because we're transforming the old state into a new state, and we want the old state to no longer be valid.

 The implementation for the `request_review` method on `Draft` is to return a new, boxed instance of the `PendingReview` struct, which is a new type we've introduced that represents the state when a post is waiting for a review.
 The `PendingReview` struct also implements the `request_review` method, but it doesn't do any transformations.
 It returns itself since requesting a review on